Fourth Dynasty of Egypt: Age of the Pyramids

+extending about c.100 miles south from the Dead Sea to the Gulf of Aqaba) which date to the first half of the 4th Dynasty, respectively, to the Old Kingdom, show that the same cell-like structure was used for various functions, dormitories, dwelling places, magazines or areas for food consumption and food production during expeditions or building projects.
+The structures in Dahshur are tentatively interpreted as workmen's camps, centrally provisioned, which were used during the construction of the Red Pyramid.

+A geomagnetic survey conducted by the DAI in 2013 and 2014 revealed the remains of a settlement located c.140 m north of the valley temple of the Bent Pyramid.
+(Note: GPS 29°47'49.59"N 31°13'0.16"E) Archaeological work in the northwestern section uncovered the remains of two mud-brick structures; four rooms have been exposed so far.
+Given that both of the aforementioned settlements—near the Red and Bent Pyramids—date to the early 4th Dynasty, they can be understood in the context of the construction and the development of the logistics system of Sneferu’s pyramids and regarded as the Dahshur counterpart to the Heit el-Gurab site at Giza.

 Comparison of regnal lists

 The ancient king lists are in broad agreement on the order of most kings in this dynasty, though the obscure kings known Bikheris and Thamphthis were sometimes excluded.
 The Saqqara Tablet and Turin King List are both in fragmentary condition for this dynasty and some names and reign lengths have been lost as a result.
 The Saqqara Tablet has five missing cartouches between Khafre and Userkaf, the founder of the Fifth Dynasty.
 While up to four of these could be attributed to pharaohs recorded on other lists, it is unknown whose name would have appeared in the fifth cartouche, although Khentkaus I is a possibility.

 Manetho's Aegyptiaca had a different order of kings for this dynasty: Sneferu, Khufu, Khafre, Menkaure, Djedefre, Bikheris, Shepseskaf and Thamphthis.
 This order places the reigns of the three pharaohs buried in the Giza pyramid complex next to each other, and all three kings are recorded reigning for over 60 years each.